rugg0064/Reforger-Gungame/README.md

 You can make your own Gun Game implementation using this base addon by creating a new addon that depends on this one.
 This new addon will need to provide or depend on a map that has the following entities:

-- GameMode_GunGame.et, you can override or duplicate it to configure the weapon list within this prefab.
+- `GameMode_GunGame.et`, you can override or duplicate it to configure the weapon list within this prefab.
-- Spawn points, use SpawnPoint_GunGame.et to avoid future incompatibilities
+- Spawn points, use `SpawnPoint_GunGame.et` to avoid future incompatibilities
-- LoadoutManager_GunGame.et
+- `LoadoutManager_GunGame.et`
-- FactionManager_FFA.et
+- `FactionManager_FFA.et`
-- (Optional) an ArenaManager.et to ensure players don't leave the play area
+- (Optional) an `ArenaManager.et` to ensure players don't leave the play area

 To turn this into a scenario that can be played, see [example](https://github.com/rugg0064/Reforger-Gungame-Minimal-Implementation/blob/main/Missions/GungameMinimal.conf).